-Youth motocross helmet are the single most important piece of protective gear that a child wears when competing in motocross events.
+Youth motocross helmet is the single most important piece of protective gear that a child wears when competing in motocross events.
 Both bicycle motocross (BMX) and motorized motocross (MMX) events can be exhilarating and fun for children to compete in, but they are also inherently dangerous.

 All competitors are required by the rules of motocross to wear knee pads, elbow pads, protective clothing, and, of course, a youth motocross helmet.
-Its not just a requirement of the rules, however.
-Its common sense to require a child to wear a motocross helmet.
+It’s not just a requirement of the rules, however.
+It’s common sense to require a child to wear a motocross helmet.

 Make Sure it is a Youth Motocross Helmet:

-Little Johnny cant wear dads helmet when riding.
+Little Johnny can’t wear dads helmet when riding.
 Even with an adjustable chin strap or some other mechanism to make an adult helmet seem to fit, it doesn’t fit.

-To prevent your childs brain from becoming like so much egg yolk in a plastic container, use an appropriate youth motocross helmet.
+To prevent your child’ brain from becoming like so much egg yolk in a plastic container, use an appropriate youth motocross helmet.
 Let Johnny finish the event over easy and not scrambled.

 Make the Kid Wear the Helmet:

 Children and teens who ride BMX bikes and MMX dirt bikes need proper protection for their domes whether they’re competing or not.
 Not all states require helmets to be worn on motorbikes of any kind and even fewer require helmets on bicycles.

 Carmichael and other racers also have signature series helmets and other gear available for purchase.
 If the child is a fan of motocross racing, he may want to be like Ricky and being like Ricky means wearing a helmet.

 This is one area where parents need to lay down the law.
 Make a simple rule that if the child is on the bike, the child is wearing a helmet.
-If the child wont wear the youth motocross helmet, the child wont get to ride.
+If the child won’t wear the youth motocross helmet, the child won’t get to ride.
 It’s that simple.

 Youth Motocross Helmet Availability:

 Youth motocross helmets may be purchased anywhere that bicycle (for BMX) and dirt bike (for MMX) parts and accessories are sold.
-Theyre also widely available online, where they may cost considerably less money.
+They’re also widely available online, where they may cost considerably less money.
 It really doesn’t matter where you buy it, so long as you do.

-As a parent you will want to avoid any youth motocross helmet that costs less than that.
+As a parent, you will want to avoid any youth motocross helmet that costs less than that.
 You truly get what you pay for when it comes to youth motocross helmets and the cheaper models often offer the bare minimum of protection allowable by law.